openspending/fiscal-data-package/specification.md

 | recipientGeocodeOCDID | string | The [Open Civic Data Division Identifier](http://docs.opencivicdata.org/en/latest/proposals/0002.html), if it exists, for the geographical region targeted by the revenue transaction. |
 | sourceGeocodeID | string | The internal or local geocode id based for the geographical region from which the revenue transaction originates. |
 | sourceGeocodeOCDID | string | The [Open Civic Data Division Identifier](http://docs.opencivicdata.org/en/latest/proposals/0002.html), if it exists, for the geographical region from which the revenue transaction originates. |

+## Recommended publication flow

+Budget data package metadata is recorded for each resource file.
+This does make it possible to publish only a single budget data package for all budget data in the world.
+For practical reasons, publishers of budget data are encouraged to break budget data into logical budget data packages, each with a distinct and unique ``name``.

+* A budget data package should represent only one fiscal period.
+* A budget data package should represent only one granularity.
+* Different publication statuses for the same fiscal period, granularity and fiscal statement should be available in the same budget data package as different resources.
+* Different fiscal statements for the same fiscal period, granularity and statuses should be available in the same budget data package as different resources.
+* Each resource in a budget data package should have a descriptive, unique and URL friendly ``name``.

+Each budget data package should be made available at a permanent URI (web address) to allow others to refer to it but it can be published in more than one location.
+Each location should be a permanent URI.

+Updating a resource in a budget data package should be avoided except for corrections made to the data.
+Adding resources to a budget data package is on the other hand preferred as new data becomes available, given that it follows the recommended flow described above.
+In both cases ``version`` of the top-level document should be upgraded in a way that conforms with [Semantic Versioning](http://semver.org)

 ## Acknowledgements